 The range of tree species in Europe’s forests is becoming more diversified.
 In 67 percent of the forests, the number of dominant species is two or more.
 Foreign species imported from other parts of the world are grown on 3 percent of Europe’s forest area.
 Invasive species are dominant on half a percent of the forest area.

-The area of primary forests in Europe is 2.2 percent.
+According to another research study. the share of primary forests of the European forest area is 0.7 percent.
 In Finland the figure is 2.9 percent of land area, or 985.000 hectares, which makes up two thirds of of the primary forests in Europe.

 Over half of Europe’s commercial forests are certified.
 A certification label in a wood product tells the consumer that the wood used in it was grown in a sustainably managed forest.
 Two forest certification systems are used in Europe: PEFC and FSC.
 The area of PEFC-certified forests in Europe is about 80 million hectares, and that of FSC-certified 48 million hectares.
 However, since about 27 million hectares are certified under both systems, the total area of certified forests is about 100 million hectares.
 This is about 60 percent of the forest area used by forestry.